Have you seen citrus with these symptoms?

 If you think you have found citrus canker, you must take all reasonable and practical steps under your control to minimise any associated risks or spread of the disease.
 This is called a general biosecurity obligation (GBO).
 Do not touch or move infected plant material.

 Interstate movement controls have been implemented to prevent entry of citrus canker hosts and carriers, such as fruit, plants and plant material, soil, equipment and machinery, from the Northern Territory or Western Australia into Queensland.
-For further information view the Industry Alert or Movement Control Order.
+For further information read the Regulation and the Queensland biosecurity manual (PDF, 1.9MB).

 Queensland has a movement control order in place for citrus canker.
 You may not move any host plant, planting media, soil, or machinery and equipment that has been used for production.